chippygames/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session9.md

 I learned some of the basics of networking and  how devices connect and share information.
 -Learnerd how data travels across a network
--the difference between LANs and WANs
--common protocols like TCP/IP
+-the difference between the network types (Lan, Wan, Man ) -common protocols like TCP/IP